 No individual shall be eligible to be a member of the Advisory Council who would be ineligible to serve on a county board of elections in accordance with G.S.
 163-30.
 The initial members shall be appointed by December 1, 2002.
 Of the initial appointees, two are appointed for one-year terms, two are appointed for two-year terms, and one is appointed for a three-year term according to random lot.
 Thereafter, appointees are appointed to serve four-year terms.
 An individual may not serve more than two full terms.
 The appointed members receive the legislative per diem pursuant to G.S.
 120-3.1.
-One of the Advisory Council members shall be elected by the members as

-- Chair.
-A vacancy during an unexpired term shall be filled in the same manner as the regular appointment for that term, but a vacancy appointment is only for the unexpired portion of the term. - (c) Appeals.
+One of the Advisory Council members shall be elected by the members as Chair.
+A vacancy during an unexpired term shall be filled in the same manner as the regular appointment for that term, but a vacancy appointment is only for the unexpired portion of the term.

+- (c) Appeals.
 The initial decision on an issue concerning qualification, certification, or distribution of funds under this Article shall be made by the Executive Director of the Board.
-The procedure for challenging that decision is as follows: - An individual or entity aggrieved by a decision by the Executive Director of the Board may appeal to the full Board within three business days of the decision.
+The procedure for challenging that decision is as follows: - (1) An individual or entity aggrieved by a decision by the Executive Director of the Board may appeal to the full Board within three business days of the decision.
 The appeal shall be in writing and shall set forth the reasons for the appeal. - Within five business days after an appeal is properly made, and after due notice is given to the parties, the Board shall hold a hearing.
 The appellant has the burden of providing evidence to demonstrate that the decision of the Executive Director was improper.
 The Board shall rule on the appeal within three business days after the completion of the hearing. - (d) Board to Adopt Rules and Issue Opinions.
 The Board shall adopt rules and issue opinions to ensure effective administration of this Article.
 Such rules and opinions shall include, but not be limited to, procedures for obtaining qualifying contributions, certification of candidates, addressing circumstances involving special elections, vacancies, recounts, withdrawals, or replacements, collection of revenues for the Fund, distribution of Fund revenue to certified candidates, return of unspent Fund disbursements, and compliance with this Article.
+The Board shall adopt procedures for the distribution of rescue money that further the purpose and avoid the subversion of G.S.
+163-278.67.
 For races involving special elections, recounts, vacancies, withdrawals, or replacement candidates, the Board shall establish procedures for qualification, certification, disbursement of Fund revenues, and return of unspent Fund revenues.
-The Board shall fulfill each of these duties in consultation with the Advisory Council on the Fair Elections Fund. - (e) Report to the Public.
-The Advisory Council for the Fair Elections Fund shall issue a report by March 1, 2005, and every two years thereafter that evaluates and makes recommendations about the implementation of this Article and the feasibility of expanding its provisions to include other candidates for State office based on the experience of the Fund and the experience of similar programs in other states.
+The Board shall fulfill each of these duties in consultation with the Advisory Council on the Public Campaign Financing Fund.

+(e) Report to the Public. - The Advisory Council for the Public Campaign Financing Fund shall issue a report by March 1, 2005, and every two years thereafter that evaluates and makes recommendations about the implementation of this Article and the feasibility of expanding its provisions to include other candidates for State office based on the experience of the Fund and the experience of similar programs in other states.
+The Advisory Council shall also evaluate and make recommendations regarding how to address activities that could undermine the purpose of this Article, including spending that appears to target candidates receiving money from the Fund but that does not meet the definition of 'independent expenditures.'